 The virus spreads through contact with:

-- Objects, fabrics or surfaces a person with monkeypox used.
+- Objects, fabrics or surfaces a person with mpox used.

-- Respiratory droplets or oral fluids from a person with monkeypox.
+- Respiratory droplets or oral fluids from a person with mpox.

 Personal protective equipment (PPE)